ADVERTISEMENT

 Destination: Gottschee, part of the Austrian duchy of Carniola (now in Slovenia)

 Migration history: This group first settled vacant forest land in the 1300s.
 During World War II, the Nazis relocated them nearby; after the war, the Gottscheer were again expelled to the United States, Germany, Austria, Canada and Australia.
 Most of the 20,000 to 30,000 Gottscheer and their descendants in America arrived after the expulsions; but some came as early as 1870.
-Many live in large cities such as New York, Cleveland, Chicago and Milwaukee (and Toronto, Kitchener and Vancouver in Canada) as well as Upper St. Clair Township in Allegheny County, Pa.
+Many live in large cities such as New York, Cleveland, Chicago and Milwaukee (and Toronto, Kitchener and Vancouver in Canada) as well as Upper St. Clair Township in Allegheny County, Pennsylvania.

 Tricks for Finding Your German Ancestors Outside Germany